mfarache/jekyll-now/_posts/2018-6-13-Building-microservices-Micronoaut.md

 # Retries

 Let's face it.. life is not perfect.
-And sometimes sh*t happens (excuse my english).
+And sometimes sh*t happens (excuse my English).

 We are thinking on an ideal world where the Waiter gets assigned one of the 3 available desk (Ticket Billing service).
 If one fails, other would be available right?